ShyamW/AWS-CSA-2019-study-notes/Course/EC2/README.md

   * You can not detach Instance Store Volumes.
   * Instance store volumes cannot be kept once the instance is terminated.

+### Hibernate

+-Preserves in memory ram on EBS
+Faster boot up, since OS doesn't reload instance ram must be <150GB
+Available for all OS
+Can't hibernate longer than 60 days
+Available for On-Demand and Reserved Instances

 ### Networking
 * ENI - Basic Networking, can seperately manage prod and logging network